 For example, Formula 1 fans are more likely to be interested in finance and investments than average, so probably if you are a fin-tech brand, this is the sport where you should be.
 However, each team has their own fan base which is the people that you, as a partner, will speak to the most.

 So, the second step of the analysis is to look into that fan base going way beyond reach and engagement, instead, you should focus on understanding if there is an affinity towards your products and services.

-In our previous article, we have talked about how authentic storytelling is essential to the success of a sports sponsorship, but if you are telling this story to an audience that is not interested, it will all become pretty useless.
+In our previous article, we talked about how authentic storytelling is essential to the success of a sports sponsorship, but if you are telling this story to an audience that is not interested, it will all become pretty useless.

-That's why every time we talk to a brand, presenting them several options, we provide audience insights: to make sure that there is not only a good story to tell but an audience interested to listen to it as well.
+That's why every time we talk to a brand, presenting them with several options, we provide audience insights: to make sure that there is not only a good story to tell but an audience interested to listen to it as well.